magnus-harrysson/agentics-hackathon-mcp/Cline/MCP/agentics-mcp/README.md

 # Hello World MCP Server (Python)

 A simple "Hello World" Model Context Protocol (MCP) server implemented in Python using fastMCP with FastAPI endpoints.
-This server demonstrates the basic functionality of MCP by providing greeting and echo tools, plus FastAPI endpoints for fetching OpenAPI specifications.
+This server demonstrates the basic functionality of MCP by providing tools to interact with the Swagger Petstore OpenAPI specification, plus FastAPI endpoints for fetching OpenAPI specifications.

 ## Features

 ### MCP Tools
-This MCP server provides three tools:
+This MCP server provides two tools:

-1. **hello** - Greets a person by name
-2. **fetch_pet_api_spec** - Fetch the PET API (Swagger Petstore) OpenAPI specification
+1. **fetch_pet_api_spec** - Fetch the PET API (Swagger Petstore) OpenAPI specification
-3. **get_pet_api_info** - Get basic information about the PET API specification
+2. **get_pet_api_info** - Get basic information about the PET API specification

 ### FastAPI Endpoints
 The server also includes FastAPI endpoints: